ranitraj/ArduinoBlePeripheralForAndroid/README.md

 ## BLE_Thermostat.ino

-_Peripheral code for project 'SmartThermostat' providing the following services and characteristics:_
+_Peripheral code for project 'SmartThermostat' using in-built Temperature and Humidity sensors in Arduino providing the following services and characteristics to be read by the corresponding android application:_

 ### Services and Characteristics used:
 #### 1. EnvironmentalSensingService